Are you looking for a toy gun for your kid to help curb their obsession with pointing objects at people and pretending to shoot?

 The chamber holds 12 shot ring caps, and replacements can be found at most toy retail stores.
 After loading, your kids just aim and pull the trigger.

 Best Toy War Gun

 If you’re lucky enough to live in a neighborhood full of kids, summer battle nights might be a thing.
-If your child likes to take part in games like these, this toy machine gun can bring something unique.
+If your child likes to participate in games like these, this toy machine gun can bring something unique.

 The gun can be set up on the ground or carried in their arms.
 It doesn’t shoot anything, but it does light up and makes sounds when they pull the trigger.
-The gun even comes with a real scope to help them watch and take aim.
+The gun even has a real scope to help your child aim better.

 Do Toy Guns Make Children Aggressive?

 Research conducted in recent decades shows the importance of play.
 Play helps kids develop physically, mentally, and socially.
 It offers a safe space for children to test social norms and learn how to interact with others.